royasutton/openscad-amu/README.md

 Bootstrap
 ---------

-The source includes a script that may be used to setup the development environment.
+The source includes a script that may be used to setup a development environment.
 This script is normally built with the source, however, a pre-built snapshot is available in the root directory of the repository.